 What is hemolytic anemia?

-> Hemolytic anemia is when your red blood cells (RBCs) die sooner than normal.
-Your bone marrow cannot make new RBCs fast enough to replace the ones that have died.
+Hemolytic anemia is a condition that causes your red blood cells to die sooner than normal.
+Your bone marrow cannot make new red blood cells fast enough to replace the cells that have died.
 Hemolytic anemia can be a short-term or long-term problem.

-> What causes hemolytic anemia?
+What causes hemolytic anemia?

 - A disease you were born with, such as sickle cell anemia or thalassemia

 - Certain medicines, such as antibiotics, antimalaria medicine, or acetaminophen

 - Exposure to certain chemicals, such as arsenic or lead

 - An autoimmune disorder, such as rheumatoid arthritis or lupus

 - A bone marrow or blood stem cell transplant, a blood transfusion, or dialysis

 - An artificial device, such as a heart valve